Lemonade Tycoon

 Lemonade Tycoon has similarities to Lemonade Stand, a computer game originally created for the Minnesota Educational Computing Consortium in 1973 and later ported by Apple Computer for use with its then-new Apple II platform in 1979.
 The game also required players to make businesses decisions based upon weather, customers, and cost/availability of stock.

+It was followed by a sequel in 2004, Lemonade Tycoon 2.

 Gameplay

-Game Modes
+Game modes

-Lemonade Tycoon includes three game modes; Career, Challenge and Champion.
+Lemonade Tycoon includes three game modes: Career, Challenge and Champion.
 Career mode lets the player have a stand for as long as they want.
 Challenge mode had a 30-day limit to see how fast your stand can grow within the period of time.

-Stocks/Supplies
+Stocks and supplies

 In order to be able to sell lemonade, players have to buy supplies, which include ice, lemons, sugar, and cups.

-Sales and Advertisement
+Sales and advertising

 The player has the option to advertise in Lemonade Tycoon.
-Every day, the player can pay an advertising fee with different choices in advertising being available.
+Every day, the player can pay an advertising fee, with different choices in advertising being available.
 Advertising increases the number of potential customers.